page_title_detailed

 Eating healthy

 The good news about changes in taste caused by chemotherapy is that the effect usually goes away once chemotherapy ends, and foods will taste the way they did before.
 For now, focus on trying to choose healthier foods, even if you eat less of them than you normally would.
 Be aware of your portion sizes and the fat and sugar content of what you’re eating.
-A cancer nutritionist can help you plan meals that you are able to eat and are reasonably healthy.
+A registered dietitian can help you plan meals that you are able to eat and are reasonably healthy.

 If you’re overeating to deal with difficult emotions, consider seeing a dietician, a mental health expert, or both.